Mei Chen - Our Team

 Mei Chen

-STEM Head Advisor
+STEM Advisor

 Mei Chen is an accomplished scientist and engineer who has over a decade of industry experience at Microsoft, Procter & Gamble, Accenture Consulting, and Lockheed Martin Space Systems (including programs with NASA!).
 Mei brings to the Bloom classroom real-world applications of science and a wonderful ability to make science, math and technology exciting and relevant in the everyday life of her students.
 Mei completed her BS degree at UCLA with a Computer Science major and Graphics Design minor.
 She continued her computer science education at Carnegie Mellon University, graduating with a 4.0 GPA in Software Engineering & Management.
 Mei joined Baker & Bloom in 2013, and is passionate about using each student’s character and personal interests as the seeds for their learning.
 In addition to teaching at Baker & Bloom, Mei has taught at DBS for Extended Learning Weeks, designed the curriculum for Ocean Park Winter Camp, and trained teachers.